isc-projects/bind9/doc/arm/reference.rst

    :tags: security
    :short: Specifies a list of allowed ciphers in the order of preference for TLSv1.2 only.

-    Cipher list which defines allowed ciphers, such as ``HIGH:!aNULL:!MD5:!SHA1:!SHA256:!SHA384``.
+    This option defines allowed ciphers, such as ``HIGH:!aNULL:!MD5:!SHA1:!SHA256:!SHA384``.
 The string must be
     formed according to the rules specified in the OpenSSL documentation (see https://www.openssl.org/docs/man1.1.1/man1/ciphers.html